AreaLeadership and Ministry

 Dean of the Disciples Divinity House

-Assistant Professor of the Practice of Ministry
+Associate Professor of the Practice of Ministry

 Mark is Assistant Professor of the Practice of Ministry and teaches courses in leadership and pastoral ministry.
 As Dean of the Disciples Divinity House, he also teaches the course for Disciples ministry students in the history and polity of the Christian Church (Disciples of Christ).